Edward Smith (sea captain)

+Captain Edward John Smith RD RNR (27 January 1850 – 15 April 1912) was an English sea captain and naval officer.
+In 1880, he joined the White Star Line as an officer, beginning a long career in the British Merchant Navy.
+Smith went on to serve as the master of numerous White Star Line vessels and was chosen to captain many of them on their maiden voyages.
+During the Second Boer War, he served in the Royal Naval Reserve, transporting British Imperial troops to the Cape Colony.
+In 1912, Smith served as captain of the ocean liner Titanic, and perished along with 1,495 others when she sank on her maiden voyage.

 Early life

-Edward John Smith was born on 27 January 1850 on Well Street, Hanley, Staffordshire, England to Edward Smith, a potter, and Catherine Hancock, born Marsh, who married on 2 August 1841 in Shelton, Staffordshire.
+Edward John Smith was born on 27 January 1850 on Well Street in Hanley, Staffordshire, England to Edward Smith, a potter, and Catherine Hancock (née Marsh), who married on 2 August 1841 in Shelton, Staffordshire.
 His parents later owned a shop.

-Smith attended the Etruria British School until the age of 13 when he left and operated a steam hammer at the Etruria Forge.
-In 1867, aged 17 he went to Liverpool in the footsteps of his half-brother Joseph Hancock, a captain on a sailing ship.
+Smith attended the British School in Etruria, Staffordshire, until the age of 13 when he left and operated a steam hammer at the Etruria Forge.
+In 1867, he went to Liverpool at the age of 17 in the footsteps of his half-brother Joseph Hancock, a captain on a sailing ship.
 He began his apprenticeship on Senator Weber, owned by A Gibson & Co. of Liverpool.

 On 13 January 1887, Smith married Sarah Eleanor Pennington at St Oswald's Church, Winwick, Lancashire.
 Their daughter, Helen Melville Smith, was born in Waterloo, Liverpool on 2 April 1898.
-When the White Star line transferred its transatlantic port from Liverpool to Southampton in 1907, the family moved to a red brick, twin-gabled house, named "Woodhead", on Winn Road, Highfield, Southampton, Hampshire.
+When the White Star line transferred its transatlantic port from Liverpool to Southampton in 1907, the family moved to a red brick, twin-gabled house named "Woodhead" on Winn Road in Highfield, Southampton, Hampshire.